 • Behavioral and Psychiatric

-• Suicide/Poisoning/Overdose Emergencies
+• Suicide/Poisoning and Overdose Emergencies

-• Abdominal Emergencies/Hematologic and Renal Emergencies
+• Abdominal Emergencies

-• Splinting and Soft Tissue Trauma
+• Bleeding, Shock, and Soft Tissue Injuries

-• Chest and Abdominal Trauma
+• Musculoskeletal Trauma

 • Environmental Emergencies